Confuzu/CivitAI_Image_grabber/README.md

 # Update History

-## 0.8 Helper script
+## 0.8 Helper script tagnames
-With this Script you can search locally in txt a file if your TAG is searchable. tagnames.py just launch it and it creates a txt File with all the Tags that the API gives out for the Model TAG search Option 3  <br />
+With this Script you can search locally in txt a file if your TAG is searchable.
+Just launch tagnames.py and it creates a txt File with all the Tags that the API gives out for the Model TAG search Option 3  <br />
 But there are some entrys that are cleary not working.
 I dont kow why they are in the API Answer.  <br />
 It has an function to add only new TAGS to he txt File if you run it again.